silviobarra85/starter-academic-sb/content/authors/admin/_index.md

 His main research interests include pattern recognition, biometrics, video analysis and analytics and financial forecasting.

 He is author in more than 40 papers, published in International Journals, Conferences and books.

+Since 2021, he is member of Visioscientiae, a spin-off of the University of Cagliari founded by Prof. Salvatore Mario Carta and Diego Reforgiato Recupero.